 Mariposa County is an escape from the every day, a place to ground, breathe and be present with nature.
 From the vistas to the fascinating history, it’s quite hard to leave once you’ve landed, but we always welcome back visitors with open arms.
 From Coulterville, Greeley Hill and Buck Meadows to Midpines and El Portal.
 Experience Yosemite Mariposa County with us and let us help you find the best places to stay in Yosemite on a budget or anywhere else in between.
 Mariposa County has much to offer—and the surrounding towns, charming restaurants, and long-standing shops make the stay in Yosemite Mariposa County that much more enjoyable.

 Travel is a lot easier than many people think—you just have to have the right tools in front of you to get the ball rolling and stay rolling.
 John Muir is famous for advocating his friends and followers to get out into nature and connect more with who they were, and we think the statement rings true, if not more so, today.
-Being in nature allows you to see life from a different perspective and adventure calls on the daily at Yosemite.
+Being in nature allows you to see life from a different perspective and adventure calls daily at Yosemite.